analogicus/jnw_gr05_sky130a/README.md

 # Why

-This module creates an output current (almost linearly) dependent of the present temperatutre.
+This module creates an output current (almost linearly) dependent on the present temperatutre.

 # How

-Use temperature-dependency in the diode equation, and use that to create a temperature dependent voltage between the base-emitter voltage of two different BJTs.
+Observe temperature-dependency in the diode equation, and use that to create a temperature dependent voltage based on the difference in the base-emitter voltage of two different BJTs.
 Caution: The plot you find at the bottom of this page is as of now just a local upload, might be included into the github actions at a later point.

 # What